saltcorn/saltcorn/SECURITY.md

 Nothing in this document or in any other document or communication provided by the Saltcorn developers should be construed as an implicit warranty or guarantee of fitness for any particular purpose.
-Nor should anything we say be construed as an implicit promise, warrenty or guarantee that Saltcorn has been created with a professional development methodology, or by individuals with suitable professional qualifications, for any particular purpose.
+Nor should anything we say be construed as an implicit promise, warrenty or guarantee that Saltcorn has been created with an adequate development methodology, or by individuals with suitable professional qualifications, for any particular purpose.

 ## Risks